 With existing offerings such as openHAB, Home Assistant and Vera, do we need yet another automation hub/framework/solution?
 Depends on your needs.
-Switchboard has a combination of features that make it unique and very powerful if all you want to do is to automate and not just remote control your devices on a local network:
+Switchboard has a combination of features that make it unique and very powerful if you mostly want to automate and not just remote control your devices on a local network:

 - Low-key solution that is small, simple and extremely easy to setup and configure

 - All the data stays on your local network (unless you serve it to the outside world)

 - No reliance on a stable internet connection (I live in Australia)

 - Perfect for the tinkerer: easy to create and debug your devices

 - No complex rules that are hard to configure.
 Just inputs, outputs, and the full power of the Python programming language to do whatever you want

 - Automate pretty much anything, not just your home (e.g., automated flower-watering system)